bioinf-mcb/bioinformatics2-lab/docs/qiita-16S-analysis.rst

 .. admonition:: Question

     Is there a scenario in which unweighted UniFrac value can be < 0?
-    Which of the two distance metrics used produces more homogenous results (eg. smaller vairance)?
+    Which of the two distance metrics used produces more homogenous results (eg. smaller variance)?

 Principal Coordinate Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~